junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Immediately, the tip of his mouth drags up in a curve that Cas's smile never would, and he says, "Where else would I be?"

-Dean thinks he's about to lose his mind.
+Dean thinks he's definitely about to lose his mind and have nightmares.

 Cas reaches for his arm, pulling him closer as if wanting to hug him one last time, but at the last moment, pushing him toward the portal.
 His face twitches from the pulling and pushing, black goo continuously dripping from the corner of his mouth.